AdaCore/training_material/courses/fundamentals_of_ada/adv_030_basic_types.rst

     type T is (Left, Top, Right, Bottom);
     V : T := Left;

-Which of the following propositions are true?
+Which of the following proposition(s) are true?

 A. ``T'Value (V) = 1``
 B. :answermono:`T'Pos (V) = 1`